rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 ### 1. Frontend (Client-Side) Validation:

-- Purpose: Improve user experience by providing immediate feedback on invalid input, reducing unnecessary server requests, and potentially preventing certain types of attacks.
+- **Purpose**: Improve user experience by providing immediate feedback on invalid input, reducing unnecessary server requests, and potentially preventing certain types of attacks.
-- Techniques:
+- **Techniques**:
-	- JavaScript: Use JavaScript to validate input fields in real-time, for example, by checking for required fields, valid email formats, or numerical ranges.
+	- **JavaScript**: Use JavaScript to validate input fields in real-time, for example, by checking for required fields, valid email formats, or numerical ranges.
-	- HTML5 Validation: Leverage HTML5 validation features for basic input validation, like email, URL, and number fields.
+	- **HTML5 Validation**: Leverage HTML5 validation features for basic input validation, like email, URL, and number fields.

+- **Benefits**:
-- Benefits: Faster feedback to users, reduces unnecessary server load, and can catch common errors before they reach the server.
+  - Faster feedback to users, reduces unnecessary server load, and can catch common errors before they reach the server.
+- **Example**:
-- Example: A form that requires an email address can use JavaScript to check if the input matches a regular expression for a valid email format.
+  - A form that requires an email address can use JavaScript to check if the input matches a regular expression for a valid email format.

 ### 2. Backend (Server-Side) Validation:

-- Purpose: Ensure data integrity and security by validating data before it's stored in the database, even if client-side validation is implemented.
+- **Purpose**: Ensure data integrity and security by validating data before it's stored in the database, even if client-side validation is implemented.
-- Techniques:
+- **Techniques**:
-	- Schema Validators: Use libraries like Zod to define and validate data schemas.
+	- **Schema Validators**: Use libraries like Zod to define and validate data schemas.
-	- Custom Validators: Implement custom validation logic using programming languages and frameworks like PHP, Node.js, etc.
+	- **Custom Validators**: Implement custom validation logic using programming languages and frameworks like PHP, Node.js, etc.

+- **Benefits**:
-- Benefits: Prevents malicious or invalid data from reaching the database, ensures data consistency, and protects against security vulnerabilities.
+  - Prevents malicious or invalid data from reaching the database, ensures data consistency, and protects against security vulnerabilities.
+- **Example**:
-- Example: A backend service can use a schema validator to ensure that a user profile object contains the expected fields (name, email, age) and that the values are of the correct data type.
+  - A backend service can use a schema validator to ensure that a user profile object contains the expected fields (name, email, age) and that the values are of the correct data type.

 ### 3. Database Validation:

-- Purpose: Enforce data integrity at the database level, ensuring that only valid data is stored.
+- **Purpose**: Enforce data integrity at the database level, ensuring that only valid data is stored.
-- Techniques:
+- **Techniques**:
-	- Database Constraints: Use constraints like `CHECK` constraints (for validating ranges or formats), `NOT NULL` constraints, and `UNIQUE` constraints to enforce data validation rules at the database level.
+	- **Database Constraints**: Use constraints like `CHECK` constraints (for validating ranges or formats), `NOT NULL` constraints, and `UNIQUE` constraints to enforce data validation rules at the database level.
-	- Referential Integrity: Use foreign keys to enforce relationships between tables and prevent orphaned records.
+	- **Referential Integrity**: Use foreign keys to enforce relationships between tables and prevent orphaned records.

+- **Benefits**:
-- Benefits: Data integrity is guaranteed even if the frontend and backend validation fail, and the database is protected from invalid or malicious data.
+  - Data integrity is guaranteed even if the frontend and backend validation fail, and the database is protected from invalid or malicious data.
+- **Example**:
-- Example: A database can use a `CHECK` constraint to ensure that an age field is within a valid range (e.g., between 0 and 120).
+  - A database can use a `CHECK` constraint to ensure that an age field is within a valid range (e.g., between 0 and 120).

 In summary, a robust data validation strategy in a full-stack application should involve all three levels: frontend for user experience and performance, backend for security and integrity, and database for data consistency and reliability.

 ### Additional Considerations:

-- Error Handling: Implement proper error handling to display meaningful error messages to users on the frontend and log errors on the backend.
+- **Error Handling**: Implement proper error handling to display meaningful error messages to users on the frontend and log errors on the backend.
-- Testing: Thoroughly test data validation logic with various input scenarios, including valid and invalid data, to ensure its effectiveness.
+- **Testing**: Thoroughly test data validation logic with various input scenarios, including valid and invalid data, to ensure its effectiveness.
-- Security: Be aware of common security vulnerabilities related to data validation, such as XSS and CSRF attacks, and take appropriate measures to mitigate them.
+- **Security**: Be aware of common security vulnerabilities related to data validation, such as XSS and CSRF attacks, and take appropriate measures to mitigate them.
-- Data Sanitization: Sanitize user input to remove potentially malicious characters or code before storing it in the database.
+- **Data Sanitization**: Sanitize user input to remove potentially malicious characters or code before storing it in the database.

 ---
 ## 73. What happened when a duplicate key is added to a HashMap?
 When a duplicate key is added to a HashMap, the old value associated with that key is replaced by the new value, and the HashMap continues to store only one value for that key.